Analysis | Trump’s effort to rewrite history on his support of NATO and Ukraine

 In reality, Trump repeatedly told aides he wanted to leave NATO.

 “Trump told his top national security officials that he did not see the point of the military alliance, which he presented as a drain on the United States,” the New York Times reported in 2019.
-That reporting was confirmed then Trump’s former national security adviser John R. Bolton published a memoir in 2020 that described Trump as repeatedly saying he wanted to quit the alliance, saying at one point “I don’t give a s--- about NATO.”
-In 2018, Bolton, said, he had convince Trump not to quit NATO in the middle of the 2018 summit.
+That reporting was confirmed when Trump’s former national security adviser John R. Bolton published a memoir in 2020 that described Trump as repeatedly saying he wanted to quit the alliance, saying at one point “I don’t give a s--- about NATO.”
+In 2018, Bolton said, he had to convince Trump not to quit NATO in the middle of the 2018 summit.

-Trump’s former Chief of Staff John F. Kelly, a retired four-star Marine general, was also quoted as saying that “one of the most difficult tasks he faced with Trump was trying to stop him from pulling out of NATO.”
+Trump’s former chief of staff John F. Kelly, a retired four-star Marine general, was also quoted as saying that “one of the most difficult tasks he faced with Trump was trying to stop him from pulling out of NATO.”

 When Trump ran for reelection, it was generally feared he would pull out of the alliance if he was reelected.
 In a fit of pique at Germany, Trump in 2020 ordered the withdrawal of 12,000 U.S. troops, about one-third of the force based there.
 When Biden became president, he quickly reversed the plan and kept the troops there.

-“Also, it was me that got Ukraine the very effective anti-tank busters (Javelins) when the previous Administration was sending blankets.”
+“Also, it was me that got Ukraine the very effective antitank busters (Javelins) when the previous Administration was sending blankets.”

 Trump yet again exaggerates the material provided to Ukraine by Barack Obama’s administration.
-While the Obama administration did not send lethal aid, it in 2015 provided Ukraine more than $120 million in security assistance for Ukraine and had pledged an additional $75 million worth of equipment including UAVs, armored Humvee vehicles, counter-mortar radars, night vision devices and medical supplies, according to the Pentagon’s Defense Security Cooperation Agency.
+While the Obama administration did not send lethal aid, it in 2015 provided Ukraine more than $120 million in security assistance and had pledged an additional $75 million worth of equipment including UAVs, armored Humvee vehicles, counter-mortar radars, night vision devices and medical supplies, according to the Pentagon’s Defense Security Cooperation Agency.

-Many of these same items were provided by the Trump administration but in March 2018, the White House also approved the sale of Javelin missiles, a shoulder-fired precision missile system designed to destroy tanks, other armored vehicles and helicopters.
-One issue the Obama administration faced is that some U.S. officials were concerned the Ukrainian military did not have the capability to handle weapons such as Javelin anti-tank missiles, but it achieved that capability by the time Trump became president.
+Many of these same items were provided by the Trump administration but in March 2018; the White House also approved the sale of Javelin missiles, a shoulder-fired precision missile system designed to destroy tanks, other armored vehicles and helicopters.
+One issue the Obama administration faced is that some U.S. officials were concerned the Ukrainian military did not have the capability to handle weapons such as Javelin antitank missiles, but it achieved that capability by the time Trump became president.

 Ironically, Foreign Policy magazine reported, Trump initially did not want to provide Javelins to Ukraine, but eventually aides convinced him that it could be good for U.S. business.
 Nevertheless, the sale was mostly symbolic.
 The Trump administration insisted that Javelins could not be deployed in a conflict zone, so they are stored in western Ukraine, far from the front lines of the ongoing conflict against pro-Russian separatists in eastern Ukraine.

-In a call on July 25, 2019, Trump asked for “a favor” after President Volodymyr Zelensky said Ukraine was ready to buy more Javelins.
+In a call on July 25, 2019, Trump asked for “a favor” after Ukrainian President Volodymyr Zelensky said Ukraine was ready to buy more Javelins.
 That favor involved launching an investigation of Joe Biden — which led to Trump’s first impeachment.
 As part of his effort to pressure Zelensky, Trump placed a hold on aid to Ukraine — $250 million in aid through the Defense Department or $141 million in aid through the State Department — that had already been appropriated.

-U.S. officials became increasingly frantic about the Ukraine aid freeze because the 2019 fiscal year ended on Sept.
+U.S. officials became increasingly frantic about the Ukraine aid freeze because the 2019 fiscal year ended Sept.
 30, after which the appropriation would expire.
 The hold was finally lifted in mid-September, only after intense pressure from members of Congress on both sides of the aisle, but it takes time for the U.S. government to transfer such funds.
 It turned out that about $35 million of the aid could not be disbursed by the Sept.
 30 deadline.
 For the money to go through, Congress had to pass a law extending the deadline to the fiscal 2020 year.

 Send us facts to check by filling out this form